I don’t read as much as I’d want lately, but try to at least supplement it with audiobooks.

 - Devon Price: Unmasking Autism: Here’s a confession: I haven’t actually finished this book yet, but it has still taught me so much about Neurodiversity and the way people’s brains work.

-- Emma Vieceli: Life is Strange (6 volumes): This series takes place after one of the endings of the Life is Strange videogame, and it’s the only time I’ve ever cried while reading a comic book.
+- Emma Vieceli: Life is Strange: This 6 volume series takes place after one of the endings of the Life is Strange videogame, and it’s the only time I’ve ever cried while reading a comic book.
 Wholeheartedly recommended to fans of the game!